Healthy eyesight can contribute to educational success.

 “Many times, immigrant students do not have the access, ability, or insurance to cover vision exams and they struggle in school or socially,” says Ruth’s mother.

-One clear way to help children thrive in school is to make sure they get an eye exam.
+One clear way to ensure a child is seeing their best for academic performance is to make sure they get an eye exam.
 Are you a parent or a caregiver?
 Schedule an eye exam for your little one today.
-To find an eye doctor near you, visit prioritizeyoureyes.com/eyeexam.
+To find an eye doctor near you, visit jjvision.com/prioritizeyoureyes.

-Healthy vision is fundamental to overall health and educational success.
+Healthy vision can be fundamental to overall health and educational success.
 Reducing inequities in eye care makes a huge impact for individuals, families, and communities.